ludelafo/panosse/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ## Expected behavior

 A clear and concise description of what you expected to happen.
+Feel free to remove this section if irrelevant.

 ## Outputs

 If applicable, add outputs to help explain your problem.
+Feel free to remove this section if irrelevant.

 Environment (please complete the following information):